 We believe this is the true meaning of food travelling; to come with an open mind to new experiences beyond your culture and dietary habits.
-In our case, we always try to encourage our guests on our food walks to try “extreme” Greek specialties.
+In our case, we always try to encourage our guests on our food walks to try some of the “extreme” Greek delicacies.
 Most of the times we are right.
 People that had a previous bad experience with certain foods or they tried something for the first time, in the end they actually liked it and even children felt very proud for their “achievement”.

-1. Patsas.
-A Greek tripe soup made with veal tripe and legs, chopped finely and served with skordostoumpi (vinegar with garlic) and sprinkled with “boukovo” – chilli flakes.
+1. Patsas: A Greek tripe soup made with veal tripe and legs, chopped finely and served with skordostoumpi (vinegar with garlic) and sprinkled with “boukovo” – chilli flakes.
 Thessaloniki, Greece’s second biggest city, is famed for its many “patsatzidika”, humble eateries that serve tripe soup as a hangover cure for night owls or as breakfast for nearby workers.

 Always served with a cold shot glass of the local grappa or tsikoudia as named on the island.

-6. Pigeons.
-When on Tinos you cannot help but notice the beautiful dovecotes the Cycladic island is known for.
+6. Pigeons: When on Tinos you cannot help but notice the beautiful dovecotes the Cycladic island is known for.
 Locals used them to shelter doves and pigeons who used as food and fertiliser.
 Pitsounia, as called in the local dialect, are usually slow cooked as a stew in rich tomato sauce.

-7. Spinialo.
-In Kalymnos you will find one of the most unusual Greek seafood meze.
+7. Spinialo: In Kalymnos you will find one of the most unusual Greek food meze.
 Spinialo used to be the typical food of the island’s sponge divers and seafarers.
 Made with sea violets preserved for weeks in a bottle filled with seawater and olive oil, and often, sea urchins, scallops and mussels are added to the mix.
 Full of iodine, spinialo is a taste that slowly grows on you.

-10. Octopus.
-For some, eating octopus seems like a strange idea.
+10. Octopus: For some, eating octopus seems like a strange idea.
 Not for the Greeks.
 We praise octopus in every summer holiday, as documented by the sea creatures hanging outside of every fish taverna on the Greek islands.
 In Kalymnos, they even serve octopus ink sacs, as a local specialty, lightly fried in olive oil.

 Picky eater or curious gastronome?
 Either way, talk to us to create the right Greek food experience for you.